ptoscano/candlepin-container-unofficial/roles/candlepin/README.md

 There are a number of variables which enable various features and aspects of a developer environment.
 The primary flow control variables are the six boolean variables listed below:

-- `cp_configure_user_env`: controls whether or not some convenience features for the user environment will be setup, such as bash prompts, colors, copying in SSH keys, etc.; defaults to false
 - `cp_git_checkout`: whether or not the Candlepin repo will be cloned via git; defaults to true
 - `cp_deploy`: whether or not Candlepin will be deployed after provisionining the system; defaults to true